 The "Indian child's tribe" has automatic party status under ORICWA.
 ORICWA contains provisions to determine which tribe is the "Indian child's tribe" when there are multiple tribes of which the child is or may be a member.
-The Court also has discretion to make additional tribes parties to the case or to allow additional tribes to participate in the case in an advisory capacity.

 Party Status